Contents:

 Bolsters security posture

-According to the Cybersecurity & Infrastructure Security Agency (CISA), the attackers will rather exploit a known vulnerability to breach your system.
+According to the Cybersecurity & Infrastructure Security Agency (CISA), attackers often exploit known vulnerabilities to breach systems.

 In 2022, malicious cyber actors exploited older software vulnerabilities more frequently than recently disclosed vulnerabilities and targeted unpatched, internet-facing systems.